gyselax/gyselalibxx/assets/.doxy/gyselalibxx/gyselalibxx/tensor__common_8hpp.md

 ### function operator\*

-_An operator to multiply all a tensor by a value._
+_An operator to multiply all the elements of the current tensor by a value._
 ```C++
 template<class TensorType, class Oelement_type, std::enable_if_t< is_tensor_type_v< TensorType >, bool >>
 KOKKOS_FUNCTION TensorType operator* (